MJTemple/qsogen/README.md

 ----------
 Exceptions
 ----------
-Quasar_sed may raise an exception if the input wavelength array is unsuitable:
+Quasar_sed may raise one of two exceptions if the input wavelength array is unsuitable:

 `Exception('wavlen must be monotonic')`

 The input wavelength array is not monotonically increasing.
-Ensure that the input array 'wavlen' is sorted in increasing order.
+Ensure that the
+    input array 'wavlen' is sorted in increasing order.

 `Exception('wavlen must cover 4000-5000 A for galaxy normalisation'
            + '\n Redshift is {}'.format(self.z))`

-    If gflag=True, i.e. if the host galaxy component is switched on, then the input wavelength array 'wavlen' must cover the 4000-5000A region to ensure the correct normalisation of the galaxy component.
+If gflag=True, i.e. if the host galaxy component is switched on, then the
+    input wavelength array 'wavlen' must cover the 4000-5000A region to ensure the correct normalisation of the galaxy component.
     If using get_colours or get_mags, this exception can occur if the filters